Taqib/Coding-Challenge---Wall-Street-Docs/README.md

 This will show the shard distribution and status for ```sanfrancisco.company_name```.

 6. Monitor the Balancing Process:

+Once the sharding is set up, MongoDB’s balancer should start distributing data across the shards.
+To ensure this, you can start the balancer if needed:

+sh.startBalancer()

+You can check the balancer status: sh.getBalancerState()
 MongoDB will start balancing the data across the shards.
 You can monitor the balancer's progress using:

 ```bash```